IBM/istio101/workshop/exercise-3/README.md

 guestbook-v2-56d98b558c-mzbxk   2/2       Running   0          5d
 ```

 Note that each guestbook pod has 2 containers in it.
-One is the guestbook container, and the other is the envoy proxy sidecar.
+One is the guestbook container, and the other is the Envoy proxy sidecar.

-### Add the analyzer service
+### Add Watson Tone Analyzer
-The Watson Tone analyzer service detects the tone from the words that users enter into the guestbook app.
+Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.

-Before you begin:
-- Use `bx target --cf` or `bx target -o ORG -s SPACE` to set the Cloud Foundry org and space where you want to provision the service.
+1. Use `bx target --cf` or `bx target -o ORG -s SPACE` to set the Cloud Foundry org and space where you want to provision the service.

-    > Note that you should use `bx target --cf` or `bx target -o ORG -s SPACE` to set the Cloud Foundry Org and Space before calling `bx service create...`.

-   1. Create the Watson Tone analyzer service in your space.
+2. Create Watson Tone Analyzer in your space.
       ```console
       bx service create tone_analyzer lite my-tone-analyzer-service
       ```

-   2. Create a service key for the service.
+3. Create a service key for the service.
       ```console
       bx service key-create my-tone-analyzer-service myKey
       ```

-   3. Show the service key that you created and note the **password** and **username**.
+4. Show the service key that you created and note the **password** and **username**.
       ```console
       bx service key-show my-tone-analyzer-service myKey
       ```

-2. Open the `analyzer-deployment.yaml` and delete the `#` from the `env var` section to un-comment the username and password fields.
+5. Open the `analyzer-deployment.yaml` and delete the `#` from the `env var` section to un-comment the username and password fields.

-3. Add the username and password that you retrieved earlier and save your changes.
+6. Add the username and password that you retrieved earlier and save your changes.

-4. Deploy the analyzer pods and service.
-The analyzer service talks to the Watson Tone analyzer to help analyze the tone of a message.
+7. Deploy the analyzer pods and service.
+The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.
    ```console
    kubectl apply -f analyzer-deployment.yaml --debug kubectl apply -f analyzer-service.yaml
    ```

-5. Create an egress rule to allow the analyzer service to access the Watson service.
-The rule is defined in [istio101/workshop/plans](https://github.com/IBM/istio101/tree/master/workshop/plans) and is not part of the guestbook app files:
+5. Create an egress rule to allow the analyzer service to access Watson Tone Analyzer.
+The rule is defined in [istio101/workshop/plans](https://github.com/IBM/istio101/tree/master/workshop/plans) and is not part of the Guestbook app files:
     ```console
       kubectl apply -f analyzer-egress.yaml
     ```
 Great!
-With you guestbook up and running, you can now expose the service mesh with the Istio Ingress controller.
+With you Guestbook up and running, you can now expose the service mesh with the Istio Ingress controller.

 #### [Continue to Exercise 4 - Expose the service mesh with the Istio Ingress controller](../exercise-4/README.md)